-I used bone-in, skin on chicken thighs, but you could probably use chicken breasts instead (they will provide slightly less depth of flavor than the bone-in kind, but still be yum).
-If using breasts, I would suggest pounding them out with the technique used in this recipe, which will make this whole dish cook much faster.
+I used bone-in, skin-on chicken thighs, but you could probably use chicken breasts instead (they will provide slightly less depth of flavor than the bone-in kind, but still be yum).
+If using breasts, I would suggest pounding them out which will make this whole dish cook much faster.
 The bone-in thighs that I used require more cooking time because they are thick and take longer to heat through.

 So, let’s play some angry birds, shall we?